 Extended driving test booking

-Booking information of all driving tests including the theory test, normal learner practical driving test and the extended driving test is made via the DSA website.
+Booking information of all driving tests including the theory test, normal learner practical driving test and the extended driving test is made via the DVSA website.

 Extended driving test, how hard?